Directed by: The Wachowski Brothers || Produced by: Joel Silver

 SUMMARY & RECOMMENDATION: The Matrix boasts a screenplay that not only paces its action effectively, but focuses on the human element of its plot and utilizes a wide variety of philosophical and moral concepts to its advantage.
 This is a sci-fi action film that is as much, if not more, brainy than it is brawny, and considering how gorgeous it is to watch in motion, that’s saying a lot.
 Keanu Reeves may be a wooden, goofy actor in most roles, but he’s golden here as the awkward computer-hacker who transforms into humanity’s savior.
 The Wachowski

 Bros.
 Siblings demonstrate Hollywood’s greatest homage yet to Hong Kong-action cinema.

 — However… Reeves’ limited emotional range remains, as does some of the story’s on-the-nose foreshadowing.
 You can see character betrayals from a mile away.

 —> HIGHLY RECOMMENDED

 ?
-This film introduced me to Rage Against the Machine, utilizing arguably the most appropriate soundtrack for one of the best action film outros ever.
+This film introduced me to Rage Against the Machine, utilizing perhaps the most appropriate soundtrack for one of the best action film outros ever.